-After it was discovered, it quickly spread around the globe, both in the wild and in home aquariums too.
-It has quickly become one of the more popular aquarium plants due to its limited need for care and maintenance, plus because of its neat appearance too.
+After it was discovered, it quickly spread around the globe, both in the wild and in home aquariums.
+It has quickly become one of the more popular aquarium plants due to its limited need for care and maintenance, plus because of its neat appearance.

 Appearance, Size & Growth, & Placement

-Speaking of appearance, dwarf water lettuce does indeed look a lot like lettuce, kind of like a mix between a lettuce plant and a Lily pad.
-This plant features large, broad, and rounded leaves, and yes, it does really look like a large Lily pad, and it has lots of large green leaves which grow outwards and upwards.
+Speaking of appearance, dwarf water lettuce does indeed look a lot like lettuce, kind of like a mix between a lettuce plant and a lily pad.
+This plant features large, broad, and rounded leaves, and yes, it does really look like a large lily pad, and it has lots of large green leaves that grow outwards and upwards.